 Screen Name: Air Bag

+SAS Data Set:

+SAS Variable:

 Database Name: CISS.CISS.AIRBAG.AIRBAGNUM

-Air bag number
+Element Attributes: Air bag number

+Source: Vehicle inspection

+Remarks:

 Assigned by the system, one for every single air bag.

 If air bags are available for the occupant, indicate the information on all air bags.
 Do so by inserting another air bag, indicate its location, and complete the information about the air bag.